tao08141/UDPlex/docs/RESTful_en.md

 }
 ```

 ### Configuration Options

 - `enabled`: Whether to enable the API server
-- `port`: The port on which the API server listens
+- `port`: Port on which the API server listens
-- `host`: The host address on which the API server listens
+- `host`: Host address for the API server
-- `h5_files_path`: Path to a directory containing H5 files to be served.
-When configured, the API server will serve H5 files from this directory at the "/h5/" endpoint.
+- `h5_files_path`: Directory path containing H5 files.
+When configured, the API server will serve files from this directory at the "/h5/" endpoint.

 ## API Endpoints